The House (2017 film): Plot

-Several thousand dollars away from reaching their goal, they are caught by Bob and Officer Chandler, who confiscate their money and order them to close down the casino.
+Several thousand dollars from reaching their goal, they are caught by Bob and Officer Chandler, who confiscate their money and order them to close the casino.
 Nonetheless, they continue their business.
 The house burns down after being invaded by Papouli, whom the Johansens set on fire.
-Having admitted their plot to Alex, they team up with Chandler, who had let them loose, to steal the money back from Bob.
-Chandler convinces Bob that the three continued the casino even after he had ordered them to stop, and shows a video of the people mocking him.
+Having admitted their plot to Alex, they team up with Chandler to steal the money back from Bob.

+Chandler convinces Bob that the three continued the casino even after he ordered them to stop.
 Bob asks Chandler to go with him to arrest the Johansens at the casino, which gives the Johansens the chance to steal their money back.
 Dawn Mayweather, the town treasurer, alerts Bob that the Johansens are in the town hall, which convinces Bob to go back.
-Bob tries to make Chandler drive faster, but causes an accident himself.
-Bob runs back to the town hall on foot to find the Johansens with the money.
+He runs to the town hall to find the Johansens with the money.
 After chasing the Johansens, Bob reveals his personal interest with the casino money as well as his plot to steal money from the city budget for himself and Dawn, who leaves him and returns to her husband Joe.
 Bob is arrested, while Scott and Kate use the money they took back from him to pay for their daughter's college tuition.